f5devcentral/f5-beacon-lab/docs/modules/scenarios/scenario2.rst

    |healthy_again|

 #.
 Finally, navigate over to the **Health & Events** tab to see the historical events for the changes that were just made.
-On this page we can see the critical state on the health history bar as well as the events for each components health changes.
+On this page we can see the critical state on the health history bar as well as the events for each component's health changes.

    |hae|